Skip to main content

 class Compression:

-An enum that specifies the compression to use for sending a message.
+An enum that specifies the compression to use for sending Messages.
 There are three options:

 • UNCOMPRESSED - Don't compress the message.